savakazakov/pdiot-practical/Labs/Week 2 Lab.md

 There are additional comments and explanations in the Notebook about how to load files, plot them and what to watch out when cleaning the data.

-Please do not modify the structure of the data in other ways than the states ones.
+Please do not modify the structure of the data in other ways than the stated ones.
 The goal is to have a cohesive dataset with which everyone can work.

 ## 8. Uploading your data to the shared repository